nottingham-neuroimaging/nottMEG/README.md

 goMEG
 =====

 (Mostly) MATLAB-based tools to import and source localise CTF data efficiently.

+Currently a work in progress.